 This is another step to making you, and them, antifragile.

-In your work life, and in your personal life, have you actively chosen the direction you are travelling in?
-Are you and the people around you truly committed to that path?
-And if not, then what would it be like if you all were committed and inspired to pursue this path together?
+In your work life, and in your personal life, have you actively chosen the direction you are travelling?
+Are you and the people around you on the bus or off the bus?
+Or are you not really sure?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.